sankalp1999/Embeddit/README.md

    ```

    Replace path/to/your/image/folder with the actual path to the folder containing your images.
+By default, uses `images/` folder in the project directory.

-5. Open a web browser and visit http://localhost:5000 to access the Embeddit web interface.
+4. Open a web browser and visit http://localhost:5000 to access the Embeddit web interface.

-6. Use the search bar to enter text queries or upload an image to find visually similar images.
+5. Use the search bar to enter **text queries** or **upload an image** to find visually similar images.

 ## License